JustMrNone/Raspberry-Pi/Max7219/README.md

 -   Binary representation of hours and minutes.
 -   Compact display using a single 8x8 matrix.
--   Portable design with a custom case and power bank.

 ## Games

 ### Pong

 **Description**: A classic Pong game adapted for the 8x8 LED matrix.
 This implementation brings the timeless arcade game to a compact display, featuring simple controls and classic gameplay.
 The objective is to keep the ball in play and score points against the opponent.